Ficool

 Chapter 6 - Bonds Formed Through War

 As Matt loomed over the young officer, the tension in the war room escalated, but it was abruptly interrupted by the deep voice of Commander Isolde Thorne, one of the six commanders of Special Forces.
 He stepped forward, his presence commanding attention.
 'Matt, stop chewing on him.
 He's just a low-ranked guy who will get stuck between you and the higher-ups,' Thorne said, a hint of camaraderie lacing his words.
+Thorne's words dragged Matt back to the last time the leash slipped.

 Thorne recognized Matt instantly.
-They had forged a bond in the fires of their shared experience when Matt had rescued him and his remaining men from a dire predicament.
+They had forged a bond in the fires of their shared experience when Matt rescued him and his remaining men from a dire predicament.
 Thorne and his team had been attempting to sabotage the Kraelith Empire's supply line—a crucial operation aimed at crippling their enemy's resources.
-But in a cruel twist of fate, they were captured, hoping to extract vital intel on the Astraellan Empire.
+But in a cruel twist of fate, they were captured, the Kraelith hoping to extract vital intel on the Astraellan Dominion.
 Under immense pressure, they endured brutal interrogations that had already claimed the lives of several of Thorne's men.
-When Matt had arrived, it was as if death itself had manifested, his dark silhouette cutting through the shadows like a predator on the hunt.
-Matt's arrival had come at the perfect moment, just as the last remnants of Thorne's resolve began to crack under the relentless torture.
-As he burst through the door, the Kraelith guards barely had time to react.
-With a sadistic grin stretching across his face, Matt unleashed chaos upon them.
-He wielded his dual pistols with deadly precision, while throwing knives were strapped across his chest, ready to strike.
+When Matt arrived, it was as if death itself had manifested, his dark silhouette cutting through the shadows like a predator on the hunt.
+He came at the perfect moment, just as the last remnants of Thorne's resolve began to crack under the relentless torture.

 Once he had freed Thorne and the remaining men, they slipped into the darkened forest skirting the Kraelith stronghold.
-The raid group—close to a hundred—fanned out to hunt them.
+The pursuit group—close to a hundred—fanned out to hunt them.
 Thorne and the others were ragged, bleeding, barely standing.
 'Stay down.
 Don't fire unless someone steps on you,' Matt said, voice flat.
 He vanished into the trees alone.

 Since that day, a bond had formed between Thorne and Matt—born not out of camaraderie in the traditional sense, but out of mutual respect forged in the crucible of battle.
 Thorne owed Matt his life, and that of his remaining men, and while their relationship was never overly sentimental, there was an understanding between them.